getshifter/chrome-getshfter-detector/README.md

-# Getshfter Detector for chrome
+# Getshfter Detector for browsers

 The Shifter icon is displayed in the menu bar. ![Not Shifter](./Shifter_Mono_19.png) When a static site created with Shifter is detected, it is colored. ![Shifter!](./Shifter_Color_19.png)